azure-contrib/AzureStickySessions/readme.markdown

 About
 -----
-AzureSugar was written by Richard Astbury.
+AzureARR was written by Richard Astbury.
 For more information, or Azure consultancy, please contact two10 degrees: http://www.two10degrees.com/